Benthic Observation Survey System

 In June 2019, the BOSS was deployed at Portuguese Ledge, Monterey, CA, to evaluate inter-daily variations in fish densities estimated from video surveys.
 The results of this cruise indicated that the estimated average density of fishes were not different among days.

 In Feb 2020, March 2021, and June 2021, we took the BOSS to the Channel Islands to build upon a survey of mid-depth marine communities at San Clemente Island from 2012-2015.
 The data from this cruise will be used to measure the ecological changes at SCI against the data collected by the previous survey.
 San Clemente Island has been owned and managed by the United States Navy since 1934.
 Access to certain areas around the island are highly restrictive or even prohibited, leading to de facto marine protected areas around the island.
 The deployment of the BOSS in this area offers a unique opportunity to study the ecological consequences of de facto marine protected areas.
-We are currently in the process of analyzing those videos and are excited to see the results!

 Check out these photos of the BOSS in action!